 When the stakes are high and you need a BLS certification to get or keep your job, you can easily study at your own pace or even do the 13-module course in one go.
 When the test is completed and a passing grade is confirmed by the online portal, simply print the BLS certification right away as proof of accreditation.

 BLS certification cost

-The National CPR Foundation’s online BLS course is not only convenient.
-It’s affordable too.
+Our BLS certification course is not only convenient, it’s affordable too.
 The cost is a one-time fee of $19.95 and is only due after you pass the exam.

 There are no upfront costs or hidden fees.
 Simply pay at the end of testing and get instant proof of the BLS certification you need to carry on with current or new job duties.

 Perks: The BLS cost includes a complimentary vinyl wallet card that is mailed to the listed address during checkout.